Effective Techniques for how-to-clean-blackstone Griddle After Cooking

 Cool Down the Griddle

-Allow the griddle to cool down slightly after cooking but not completely.
-A moderate temperature helps you scrape off the stuck-on food more easily.
-Ideally, you want the griddle to be warm but not hot enough to burn your hands.
+After cooking, let the griddle cool off a bit but not completely.
+A medium hot for scraping off those stuck on food items.
+Ideally, you want the griddle to be warm without being hot enough to burn your hands.

 Scrape Off Food Residue

-Use a spatula or a scraper to remove any leftover food particles.
-Work the scraper along the surface of the griddle, applying gentle pressure.
-This step breaks loose the stubborn bits stuck on the cooking surface.
+Scrape away any remaining food using a spatula or similar kitchen tool.
+Move the scraper across the surface of the griddle, with a light pressure.
+This removes all the stubborn bits that are stuck on the cooking surface.

 Use Water for Easy Cleaning